 - A60.
 The needs of the firm for retention of engagement documentation, and the period of such retention, will vary with the nature of the engagement and the firm's circumstances, for example, whether the engagement documentation is needed to provide a record of matters of continuing significance to future engagements.
 The retention period may also depend on other factors, such as whether local law or regulation prescribes specific retention periods for certain types of engagements, or whether there are generally accepted retention periods in the jurisdiction in the absence of specific legal or regulatory requirements. - A61.
 In the specific case of audit engagements, the retention period would ordinarily be no shorter than five years from the date of the auditor's report, or, if later, the date of the group auditor's report.
-5b - A62.
-Procedures that the firm adopts for retention of engagement documentation include those that enable the requirements of paragraph 47 to be met during the retention period, for example to: - Enable the retrieval of, and access to, the engagement documentation during the retention period, particularly in the case of electronic documentation since the underlying technology may be upgraded or changed over time;

-5b In the UK and Ireland this requirement is applied having regard to specific requirements of the auditor's relevant professional body.
+In the UK, for statutory audits of financial statements, engagement documentation is retained in accordance with paragraph 58R-1.
+For other audit engagements, this requirement is applied having regard to specific requirements of the auditor's relevant professional body.

-- Provide, where necessary, a record of changes made to engagement documentation after the engagement files have been completed; and - Enable authorized external parties to access and review specific engagement documentation for quality control or other purposes.
+- A62.
+Procedures that the firm adopts for retention of engagement documentation include those that enable the requirements of paragraph 47 to be met during the retention period, for example to: - Enable the retrieval of, and access to, the engagement documentation during the retention period, particularly in the case of electronic documentation since the underlying technology may be upgraded or changed over time; - Provide, where necessary, a record of changes made to engagement documentation after the engagement files have been completed; and - Enable authorized external parties to access and review specific engagement documentation for quality control or other purposes.